scalableinternetservices/ucsb_website/project.md

 __Note__: Only commited changes are pushed on deployment, so ensure `git status` is clean.
-(You can run `eb deploy --staged` to include staged files, but it's preferrable to deploy code that has been pushed to github.
+(You can run `eb deploy --staged` to include staged files, but it's preferrable to deploy code that has been pushed to GitHub.

 ---